What Should You Do If You Can’t Fall Asleep?

 Routine is one of the most important tips for better sleep.
 A normal set of activities leading up to bedtime reminds our minds and bodies that it is time to sleep.

-There are many options to build a bedtime routine that works for your family.
-Here are some ideas you might already be part of your bedtime routine:
+Build a bedtime routine that works for your family.
+Here are some ideas that might already be part of your bedtime routine:

 • Take a relaxing bath or shower.